The race is over, but we’re still living the race weekend over and over. In this installment, let’s see how the drivers did compared to each other.

 - Sonny (orange) does something interesting in T4.
 He doesn’t gain time, but it might be a move that’s useful in traffic.
 Maybe he had traffic?
 In any case, it didn’t affect him.

-- Evan ekes out a little bit on everyone in the esses.
+- Alyssa ekes out a little bit on everyone in the esses.

 - Turn 8 is at about the 8000′ mark, and it’s not really a corner, you just pin it through there.
 I may have experienced traffic at this point, because there’s no reason for me to slow down, and I did.